surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 permalink: nightlychangelog
 ---

 We released 1.2.0 on April 10.
-This changelog has not been udpated since.
+This changelog has not been updated since.